s1ddh-rth/Freelance/readme.md

 - HTML
 - CSS

+### 🏫 Educational Institute Website
+A robust website designed for a college in India, focusing on enhancing academic and administrative efficiency.
+The platform facilitates student and faculty interactions, streamlines course management, and supports administrative functions.

+#### 🛠 Technologies Used:
+- Django
+- Python
+- MySQL
+- JavaScript
+- HTML
+- CSS

 ## 📬 Contact
 If you have any questions, would like more information, or wish to discuss potential projects, please feel free to <a href="mailto:s1ddh9rth@gmail.com">email me</a>.